Academic Preparation

 One Psychology course

-OPTIONAL PREPARATORY COURSES FOR MATH, CHEMISTRY AND PHYSICS
+OPTIONAL PREPARATORY COURSES FOR CHEMISTRY

-• CHEM 1200 (3 credits) Preparation for College Chemistry, Usually offered online.
+- CHEM 1200 (3 credits) Preparation for College Chemistry, Usually offered online.
 Check class schedule for more information

-• CHEM 1208 (1 credit) Introduction to the Periodic Table, Offered online between semesters for 2 weeks
+- CHEM 1208 (1 credit) Introduction to the Periodic Table, Offered online between semesters for 2 weeks

-• CHEM 2308 (1 credit) Introduction to Organic Chemistry Offered online between semesters for 2 weeks.
+- CHEM 2308 (1 credit) Introduction to Organic Chemistry Offered online between semesters for 2 weeks.

 OPTIONAL COURSES FOR EXPLORING THE OPTOMETRY FIELD

-• College of Health LEAP, LEAP 1100 (3 credits) and 1101 (3 credits), 2 semester seminar course for Freshman considering health majors
+- College of Health LEAP, LEAP 1100 (3 credits) and 1101 (3 credits), 2 semester seminar course for freshman considering health majors

 Prepare for Letters of Recommendation